Kernix13/guitar-chord-names/notes.md

 1. Need to first use RegEx to remove TABs
 2. Then maybe remove any chord with an augmented 9th, 11th or 5th in the name.

 However, trying that added an extra space between the notes: (`"A",  `).
-IT'S THE SPREADSHEET CELLS
+IT'S THE SPREADSHEET CELLS.

 ## Proper JSON Format